KaartGroup/Chameleon/README.md

 ## Disclaimer
 - This version is provided for internal developers and users ONLY.
 - DO NOT distribute this tool without approval from developers.
-- Public version will be available with future releases of Chameleon 2.
+- Public version will be available with future releases of Chameleon.

 ## Contributors
 @austin61293, @dericke, @geografer, @LiuTwo

+Logo designed by @sammi1